axelarnetwork/deposit-address-demo/README.md

-## Coming soon

-The `axelarjs-sdk` nodejs repo (upon which this demo depends) is currently private and can be accessed only with a NPM token.
-The repo will be made public shortly.

 # Deposit address demo

 This simple frontend demo app uses [axelarjs-sdk](https://github.com/axelarnetwork/axelarjs-sdk) to enable a user to transfer AXL tokens from Axelar to Avalanche.

 This demo performs one task: call `axelarJsSDK.getDepositAddress` to request a one-time deposit address `A` from the Axelar network and present `A` to the user.

-From here, the user may send AXL tokens to `A` on the Axelar blockchain.
-Any user who does this will soon see wrapped Axelar tokens appear in her Avalanche wallet.
+(From here, the user may send AXL tokens to `A` on the Axelar blockchain.
+Any user who does this will soon see wrapped Axelar tokens appear in her Avalanche wallet.)

+# Developer notes

+Refer to [axelarjs-sdk](https://github.com/axelarnetwork/axelarjs-sdk) for code snippets on SDK setup, instantiation, and invokation.
+Those code snippets are incorporated into this demo as follows:

+- Set up the library consumer in `AxelarApi.js`
+- Instantiate and invoke the library onsumer in `App.js`

+# What the user sees

 ## Prerequisites